-- For your domain(s) and DNS administration, review your MX records and assure they locked down and ONLY delivering through the Gateway/Cloud Gateway assigned IP address(es)
+- For your domain(s) and DNS administration, review your MX records and assure they are locked down and ONLY delivering through the Gateway/Cloud Gateway assigned IP address(es)

-- If you have multiple domains, be sure that you are scrubbing your entire list of domains to assure they are pointed towards your gateway.
+- If you have multiple domains, be sure that you scrub your entire list of domains to assure they are pointed towards your gateway.

 - You can review Mail Policies > Recipient Access Table (RAT) and Network > SMTP Routes for your defined SMTP Routes List and associated receiving domains.

 > dig simplifymyconfig.com MX ; <<>> DiG 9.16.15-Debian <<>> simplifymyconfig.com MX ;; global options: +cmd ;; Got answer: ;; ->>HEADER<<- opcode: QUERY, status: NOERROR, id: 42051 ;; flags: qr rd ra; QUERY: 1, ANSWER: 2, AUTHORITY: 0, ADDITIONAL: 1 ;; OPT PSEUDOSECTION: ; EDNS: version: 0, flags:; udp: 4096 ;; QUESTION SECTION: ;simplifymyconfig.com.com.
 IN MX ;; ANSWER SECTION: simplifymyconfig.com.com.
 1800 IN MX 15 esa1.hc1234-47.iphmx.com. simplifymyconfig.com.com.
 1800 IN MX 15 esa2.hc1234-47.iphmx.com. ;; Query time: 19 msec ;; SERVER: 126.96.36.199#53(188.8.131.52) ;; WHEN: Mon Jul 12 17:31:11 EDT 2021 ;; MSG SIZE rcvd: 99